 Right now, Google Audiobooks is a better alternative for selective titles (that you see on the homepage), mainly because of the heavy promotional discounts, however, once the promotion period ends, prices will be back to normal or near normal depending on what Google has in mind.

 Google has not shared any info on the number of audiobooks it has available for listening.
 Maybe, because they don’t want to get compared with the competition.
 In Google’s favor, I would say that the service has just been launched when compared to Audible which is already an established leader in the segment.

 Audible has over 400,000 audiobook titles to offer with a range of best sellers to choose from.
 They have been so long in the game, they have become the go-to place for audiobook lovers.

 Audible is the clear winner here.
 I will keep this guide updated as and when Google announces some metrics that will help me compare them better.

 Audible offers Great Listen Guarantee under which you can return any audiobook purchased in the last 12 months.
 The process is simple.
 All you have to do is go to your order history and click on the Return button and if you paid using your free credit, you’ll get the credit back and if you paid for it with your credit card, the amount will roll back to your account.
 No questions asked.

 Google Play Audiobooks has a return policy that clearly states “All sales are final”.
 You will get a refund only if the audiobook fails to load or run.
 Not much to write about!

-Again, Audible is the clear winner here when it comes to return policy.
-I have returned a few books in past when I didn’t like the narration or found the book uninteresting right from the first chapter.
+Again, Audible is the clear winner here when it comes to returning policy.
+I have returned a few books in the past when I didn’t like the narration or found the book uninteresting right from the first chapter.
 Google play, on the other hand, has no return policy.